What is a Group Workspace?

 <your_gws>/ users/ <userid>/ # each user can create their own directory here public/ # required if you want to share data via HTTP data/ internal/ # internal/intermediate data incoming/ # third-party data brought to the GWS output/ # output data generated by project

-See the GWS etiquette article for more details about GWSs and the GWS data sharing via HTTP article for information about use of the
+See the GWS etiquette article for more details about GWSs and the GWS data sharing via HTTP article for information about the use of the